 Undergraduate Commencement Guide

-On Saturday, May 20, 2017, at 2:00 p.m. the Undergraduate Ceremony for all students receiving associate's and bachelor's degrees will be held at the Alumni Healthful Living Center, and will be approximately two and one-half hours in length.
+On Saturday, May 16, 2020, the Undergraduate Ceremony for all students receiving associate's and bachelor's degrees will be held at the Alumni Healthful Living Center.

 Invitations and Tickets

-Invitations and tickets will be available at the Blue and Gold Campus Bookstore starting April 5, 2017.
+Invitations and tickets will be available at the Blue and Gold Campus Bookstore starting in April (exact date TBD).
 The Blue and Gold Campus Bookstore hours are Monday-Thursday, 9:00 a.m. until 5:00 p.m.; Friday, 9:00 a.m. until 4:00 p.m.; and Saturday, 11:00 a.m. until 3:00 p.m.
-Each graduating senior candidate is provided with a maximum of five tickets.
-Additional tickets are not available due to space constraints.
+Each graduating senior candidate is provided with a maximum of four tickets.
+For those individuals who have larger immediate family members, please email firstname.lastname@example.org to add your extra ticket requests to our wait list.
+The tickets will be disseminated on a first-come, first-served basis.

 Caps and Gowns